Nishchay9518/youtube-but-better/README.md

 5. **Search Screen** Component : This Component displays a list of search results.
 This Component gets the data from a youtube data api

+#### Components
+1. **Comment** : Supports real-time comments. the changes will be reflected to your orignal youtube account
+2. **Responsive** : Fully responsive for both Desktop and Mobile Devices
+3. **Hamburger Menu** : Added Hamburger Menu when sized to Mobile Devices

 #### HTTP client

 **axios** library is used to make HTTP Calls